scottcorgan/contrast/README.md

 # contrast

-Determine if the given color is light or dark
+Determine if the given color is light or dark.

+This is useful for dynamically deciding which color a foreground color should be when placed over a given background color.

 ## Install